Skip to main content

 This intermediary collects the sensitive information, such as blood work results or HRA answers, and provides only aggregated, de-identified data back to the employer.
 This means your employer might learn that a certain percentage of the workforce has indicators of thyroid dysfunction, but they will not know who those specific individuals are.
 This separation is a crucial safeguard, creating a firewall between your personal biology and your employment status.

 Understanding this structure is empowering.
-It reframes the interaction from a direct disclosure to your employer to a confidential contribution to a dataset managed by a separate entity. information, in this context, becomes a piece of a larger puzzle, helping to shape health initiatives without compromising your personal privacy.
+It reframes the interaction from a direct disclosure to your employer to a confidential contribution to a dataset managed by a separate entity.
+Your hormonal health information, in this context, becomes a piece of a larger puzzle, helping to shape health initiatives without compromising your personal privacy.

 Intermediate